 Once I started reading, it was hard to put down.
 It picked up closely to where the 1st book left off.
 The introduction of new characters and their situations were believable.
 Which leaves you with the question, “could this happen to me or someone i know?’
 I believe the answer is definitely a YES.
 The main characters continue on with their lifestyle.
 Will Avril betray Sir or submit body, mind and soul?
 It could go either way depending on her circumstances.
 We can only wait and see.
 I thought it was well written and i enjoyed reading it.
 I’m hoping for another book to continue the journey

 ~G.S. – Amazon Customer

 about the author

 Richard Verry is a creative soul, continually looking forward to the next challenge.
 He earned a Master’s Degree in Computer Application Management and Software Development.
 He excels in his career of choice, but his real passion is creative fine arts, be it drawing, painting or writing.
 An open-minded individual filled with a myriad of imagery, he turns a select few into artistic compositions or complex stories with twists and turns.
 He’s not interested in writing what everyone is writing.
 His passion is creating the new and unique stories that play with your emotions.

 Send me your feedback!

 I invite you to share your feedback on this book.

-- What did you like about the book?
+- What did you like or not like about the book?

-- Does she have a reasonable chance of success?
+- Does Avril have a reasonable chance to escape?